-WordPress has a tonne of features, additional themes or skins and more plugins than you can shake a stick at.
-Features include being able to create page and posts, scheduling, categorising, tagging, image galleries and so much more.
+WordPress has a tonne of features, additional themes or skins, and more plugins than you can shake a stick at.
+Features include being able to create pages and posts, scheduling, categorising, tagging, image galleries and so much more.
 It’s easy to use and can be upgraded easily.

 Themes are templates that can be added to WordPress easily in order to change the look and feel of it.
 If you are a fashion blogger you might like a more photo-focused theme whereas others may prefer more text, video support etc.

-Plugins refer to add-ons that can give you blog more functionality; these can include comment systems, payment gateways, SEO tools and social media sharing.
+Plugins refer to add-ons that can give your blog more functionality; these can include comment systems, payment gateways, SEO tools, and social media sharing.